feathersjs/feathers/index.md

 ## Authentication

-Since Feathers directly extends Express you can use any of its authentication mechanism, the one most commonly used being [Passport](http://passportjs.org/).
-Setting up shared authentication between websockets and an HTTP REST API can be tricky and this is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module helps with.
-The following examples show how to add local authentication that uses a Feathers user service for storing and retrieving user information.
+Since Feathers directly extends Express you can use any of its authentication mechanism, the one  used quite often being [Passport](http://passportjs.org/).
+Manually setting up shared authentication between websockets and an HTTP REST API can be tricky.
+This is what the [feathers-passport](https://github.com/feathersjs/feathers-passport) module aims to make a lot easier.
+The following examples show how to add local authentication that uses a Feathers service for storing and retrieving user information.

 ### Configuring Passport

-The first step is to add the Passport, Local strategy and feathers-passport modules to our application.
+The first step is to add the Passport, local strategy and feathers-passport modules to our application.
 Since we are using MongoDB already we will also use it as the session store through the [connect-mongo](https://github.com/kcbanner/connect-mongo) module:

 > `npm install passport passport-local connect-mongo feathers-passport`